stevie86/newsstream/README.md

    python news_aggregator.py
    ```

-The script will continuously fetch news from the specified sources, detect the language and topic of each item, and store them in the SQLite database.
+The script will continuously fetch news from the specified sources, detect the language and topic of each item, generate tags and summaries using DSPy, and store them in the SQLite database.

 ## Testing